-The Company's exposures arises both from the proprietary and clients' funds kept with bank and other financial institutions as well as the margin positions taken by clients as a result of the introduction of the Margin Trading product offered since April 2018.
-As of 31/12/2023, CISCO is mostly exposed to BOC and CSE and ATHEX.
-Also, as of 31/12/2023, exposures to subsidiary LCP constitutes 25% of the Company's total exposures.
+The Company's exposures arise both from the proprietary and clients' funds kept with bank and other financial institutions as well as the margin positions taken by clients as a result of the introduction of the

+Margin Trading product offered since April 2018.
+As of 31/12/2024, CISCO is mostly exposed to BOC and CSE and ATHEX.
+Also, as of 31/12/2024, exposures to subsidiary LCP constitutes 23% of the Company's total exposures.